ForallFramework/core.package/README.md

-#Core - Version 0.5.2 Beta
+#Core - Version 0.6.0 Beta

 ## Description

 The "core" package for the Forall Framework.
 This package serves as a main entry point for the system.
 It performs the following tasks:

-* Deals with finding other packages and accessing their entry points.
+* Deals with finding other packages and accessing their initialization code.
 * Allows packages to register specific classes as part of the core, allowing them to be accessed easily via a helper function in the global scope.
 * Comes with a small library for creating singletons.